-NOTE: This connector is similar to the mouse connector.
-Ensure that you correctly identify the keyboard connector before you connect the device.
+MOTE: This connector is similar to the mouse connector.
+Make sure you correctly identify the keyboard connector before you connect the device.

 USB Connectors

 Used to attach USB-compliant devices such as keyboards, mice, printers, and computer speakers to your system.